-- 13. The Licensing Act 2003 requires the Licensing Authority to exercise its obligations on applications for a review of a premises licence and therefore no option, other than to hold a hearing, can be considered. - 14.
-Where the Licensing Authority considers that action under its statutory powers is appropriate, it may take any of the following steps: - Modify the conditions of the premises licence - Exclude a licensable activity from the scope of the licence - Remove the designated premises supervisor - Suspend the licence for a period not exceeding three months - Revoke the licence
+- 13. The Licensing Act 2003 requires the Licensing Authority to exercise its obligations on licence applications, which are the subject of representations and therefore no other option other than to hold a hearing can be considered. - 14.
+Where the Licensing Authority considers that action under its statutory powers is appropriate, it may take any of the following steps: